-- 7.1 The licensing agency shall make, or cause to be made, such inspections and investigations, including medical records, as deemed necessary in accordance with section 23-17-10 of reference 1 and the rules and regulations herein. - 7.1.1 The Director shall make, or cause to be made, quality improvement and licensure inspections of each licensed home nursing care provider or home care provider at a minimum of once (1) in a twelve (12) month period.
+- 7.1 The licensing agency shall make, or cause to be made, such inspections and investigations, including medical records, as deemed necessary in accordance with RIGL §23-17-10 [Reference 1] and these Regulations. - 7.1.1 The Director shall make, or cause to be made, quality improvement and licensure inspections of each licensed home nursing care provider or home care provider at a minimum of once (1) in a twelve (12) month period.
 Said inspections shall include, but not be limited to: home visits, patient surveys; and employee interviews. - 7.2 Refusal to permit inspections shall constitute a valid ground for license denial, suspension or revocation. - 7.3 Every home nursing care provider or home care provider shall be given notice by the licensing agency of all deficiencies reported as a result of an inspection or investigation.